Uses for Cork

 Hockey, golf and cricket balls, as well as baseballs and shuttlecocks often include cork components, as do table tennis bats, the pea in whistles, golf clubs, dartboards, fireworks and bungs for gun cartridges.

-Due to its attractive appearance and its pleasant feel, cork is also used in the production of gifts and novelties, such as engraved boxes, pictures and memo boards.
+Due to its attractive appearance and its pleasant feel, cork is also used in the production of tableware, gifts and novelties, such as engraved boxes, pictures and memo boards.
 Some of the other products which use cork are mats and coasters for plates and glasses, bath-mats, cigarette boxes, desk pads, ashtrays, and calendars.
 Cork, in combination with other products, specifically leather, is also used in a wide range of products such as handbags, traveling cases, wallets, purses, document holders, and, more recently, cork textile for the clothing industry.

 Perhaps the most exciting development in the use of cork has been as the protective heat shield in missiles and spacecraft, including the Space Shuttle.